 I’M THE MAN, I’M THE MAN, I’M THE MAN is often the affirmation I recite when I’m pushing through personal boundaries.
-It’s also the self-defining chorus lyrics from singer Aloe Blacc’s 2014 hit song, “The Man”.
-It’s a personal favorite and anthem of mine that speaks of self-love, determination, and empowerment.
+It’s also the defining chorus lyrics from singer Aloe Blacc’s 2014 hit song, “The Man.”
+A personal anthem of mine that speaks of self-love, determination, and empowerment.
 It was also showcased in Beats by Dre’s “Hear What You Want campaign” and commercial in the same year featuring former San Francisco 49’er quarterback, Colin Kaepernick.
-The ad places the now accidental activist in a setting where he’s approaching presumably an opposing team’s stadium on game day.
-As the team bus pulls up to the curb and comes to a stop, the jeers and taunts of over zealous fans begin to get Colin’s attention.
+The ad places the now accidental activist in a setting where he’s approaching an opposing team’s stadium on game day.
+As the team bus pulls up to the curb and comes to a stop, the jeers and taunts of overzealous fans begin to get Colin’s attention.

 A friend of mine a few months ago sent me a message on Facebook suggesting that I write about Colin and the trajectory of his career.
 He thought it would be a great idea to give my perspective as an openly gay black man who happens to be a huge football fan.
 I responded with saying, I did not think that the plight of Colin, nor the lack of interest within the league to sign him was a good fit for ruelon.com as it didn’t fit the narrative of what I was trying to accomplish with this platform.

-I began to think about my vision of love and support for same gender loving men of color and how I may have excluded many people, straight people who have stood in support of my journey and me.
+I began to think about my vision of love and support for same-gender-loving men of color and how I may have excluded many people, straight people who have stood in support of my journey.
 It would be a travesty to ignore their contribution to my current freedom by not inviting them to the table of discussion for equality.
-Not just for gay men of color, but for everyone who find himself or herself the recipient of insurmountable oppression and inequity.
+Not just for gay men of color, but for everyone who finds himself or herself the recipient of insurmountable oppression and inequity.

 How does this all tie into Colin Kaepernick?
-It’s actually simple if you dig deep enough.
+It’s simple if you dig deep enough.
 This is not the first time that Colin has made headlines by being in support of those with little to no voice.
-Also in 2014, Colin mentioned that a gay teammate would be welcome on the 49’ers roster explaining further that any player is there to win games.
-He goes on to add during the ESPN interview “No one cares if you’re black, white, straight, gay, Christian, Jewish, whatever it may be.”
-This was all in a response to a question asked by a reporter about his thoughts of then NFL draft prospect and openly gay, (SEC) Defensive Player of the Year, Michael Sam.
-It was then that I gained a new level of respect and also admiration for a marquee player (although not waving a rainbow flag) who would openly say something that embraced Sam despite that many around the country (and within the NFL) felt differently.
+Also in 2014, Colin mentioned that a gay teammate would be welcomed on the 49’ers roster explaining further that any player is there to win games.
+He goes on to add during the ESPN interview, “No one cares if you’re black, white, straight, gay, Christian, Jewish, whatever it may be.”
+This was all in response to a question asked by a reporter about his thoughts of then NFL draft prospect and openly gay, (SEC) Defensive Player of the Year, Michael Sam.
+I gained a new level of respect and also admiration for a marquee player (although not waving a rainbow flag) who would openly say something that embraced Sam despite that many around the country (and within the NFL) felt differently.

-When it comes to the commonality that Colin I share, we are both men of color.
-We, regardless of our different sexual orientation, more than likely had, and will occasionally continue to have what Oprah described in a 2013 interview with Larry King as a “racist moment”.
-With all fame, notoriety, and big bank account Colin possesses, we are both faced with the brutal reality that at any given time across America, we can be pulled over by law enforcement, comply, but yet be treated in the most despicable of ways based on the color of our skin.
+Colin and I are both men of color.
+We, regardless of our different sexual orientation, more than likely had, and will continue to have what Oprah described in a 2013 interview with Larry King as a “racist moment.”
+With all the fame, notoriety, and big bank account Colin possesses, we are both faced with the reality that at any given time across America, we can be pulled over by law enforcement, comply, but yet be treated in the most despicable of ways based on the color of our skin.
 Who am I not to stand with Colin when he has openly done so for so many others like myself on one of the biggest stages in the world?
-How could I not write on my own small platform about someone who may not share all of my struggles, but does with one of the biggest, most recognizable one that I cannot hide?
+How could I not write on my small platform about someone who may not share all of my struggles, but does with one of the biggest, most recognizable ones that I cannot hide?
 I do proudly stand in support of Colin.
 As a black man, a football fan, and lover of all people who boldly stand in truth even if it’s not popular.
 I will always be empathetic to anyone who cripples the foundation of hypocrisy and ignorance and be blatantly unapologetic about it!

-We can call the 2014 commercial for headphones, just that a commercial.
-We could also view it as insight into the person that Colin would eventually become, an individual that was determined to quiet the noise, focus on his purpose, speak the truth, all while exercising his right as an American to call out injustice.
-What was once a foreshadowing that went completely over our heads, is now a blatant acknowledgement by so many that Colin Kaepernick is still, THE MAN.
+We can call the 2014 commercial for headphones, just another ad.
+We could also view it as insight into the person that Colin would eventually become, an individual who was determined to quiet the noise, focus on his purpose, speak the truth, all while exercising his right as an American to call out injustice.
+What was once a foreshadowing that went completely over our heads, is now a blatant acknowledgment by so many that Colin Kaepernick is Still, THE MAN.